Getting an Alaska Drivers License

 Alaska Drivers License Requirements

+What are Alaska drivers license requirements?
 Before you can test for your license, you must complete the about behind-the-wheel training requirements, and you must have held your Alaska learners permit for a minimum of 6 months.
 When you’re ready, you can head down to your local DMV office for your road test.
 (If your community doesn’t have a DMV office, visit the Alaska Rural Driver Information page for information on how you can get your Alaska drivers license.)
 You’ll need to take a written Drug and Alcohol Awareness knowledge test; you can find everything you’ll need to know for that test in the Alaska Driver’s Manual.